Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - In some cases, the query cache could lead to performance issues.

 # NoSQL
-A collection of data items rperesented in a key-value store, document store, wide column store, or a graph database.
+A collection of data items represented in a key-value store, document store, wide column store, or a graph database.

 Data is denormalised and joins are generally done in the application code.